College of Engineering, Penn State

 Avoiding Common Grammar Errors in Engineering.
 This badge focuses on avoiding common errors of grammar, punctuation, and usage in engineering and science.
 Specific issues discussed are as follows: avoiding run-ons and fragments; using commas, colons, parentheses, and em-dashes; punctuating equations; making proper word choice (such as affect versus effect); using the proper verb tense; and writing numbers.
 Not covered are second-language errors, which are specific to each foreign language.

-Writing Professional Emails: This badge focuses on meeting the expectations that professionals have for emails written for companies, colleges, agencies, and other institutions.
+Writing Professional Emails: Understanding Expectations.
+This foundational badge focuses on meeting the expectations that professionals have for emails written for companies, colleges, agencies, and other institutions.
 Using a job-application email (often referred to as a cover letter) as an example, the badge presents an overview of these expectations from three perspectives: analyzing your constraints (audience, purpose, and occasion), organizing the email (subject line, beginning, middle, and ending), and writing sentences (being precise, being clear, and adopting a professional tone).